carmelvineyard/ManagersAndMorePegboard/README.md

 - My guess is that making something that accesses information outside the company's network would be a violation of our IT policy
 - The front desk machine is running Windows 7 Pro (not entirely relevant, but somewhat noteworthy)

 So, I could just make a local file, right?
 In theory, yes.
 And I have.
-Using Notepad.
-And VSCode, while at home.
-I emailed the file to myself once, but since then I've simply used Github (accessed through an incognito window) to see the code in both places.
+Using Notepad, VSCode, and GitHub.

 To keep security and privacy concerns to a minimum, this is what I have done:
 - The names on Github are different than the actual managers (Master Detective Clue FTW)